drewitz/VIPer/README.md

  - implement different tilings
  - implement more flexibility for the isometries
  - draw other subgroup tesselations
- - draw the dirichlet domain for a group given by generators
+ - draw the dirichlet domain for a group given by generators (branch dirichlet)